-(2) ARTICLE.-The term "article" means any pest or disease or any material or tangible object that could harbor a pest or disease.
+- (2) ARTICLE.-The term "article" means any pest or disease or any material or tangible object that could harbor a pest or - (3) DISEASE.-The term "disease" has the meaning given the term by the Secretary.

-(3) DISEASE.-The term "disease" has the meaning given the term by the Secretary.
-(4) ENTER.-The term "enter" means to move into the com-
+(4) Enter.-The term "enter" means to move into the com-

-(4) ENTER.-The term "enter" means to move into the commerce of the United States.
+merce of the United States.